PNNL-Comp-Mass-Spec/CRNT4SBML/docs/general_app_walkthrough.rst

 .. code-block:: python

-    GA.run_direct_simulation(params_for_global_min, dir_path='./num_cont_graphs')
+    approach.run_direct_simulation(params_for_global_min)

-This routine will use the input vectors (named params_for_global_min) provided by the optimization and perform the direct simulation approach for bistability analysis, then puts the plots produced in the directory path ./num_cont_graphs.
+This routine will use the input vectors (named params_for_global_min) provided by the optimization and perform the direct simulation approach for bistability analysis, then puts the plots produced in the directory path ./dir_sim_graphs.
 This provides the following output for the simple_biterminal example::

     Starting direct simulation ...
-    Elapsed time for direct simulation in seconds: 201.63968706130981
+    Elapsed time for direct simulation in seconds: 189.25777792930603

 Along with this, it also produces the following bifurcation diagram.